 Where the anthropomorphists of the past and the Wahhabiyya/Salafiyya of the present fail most assuredly is in their lack of understanding of the esoteric readings of the Qur'an.
 One must acknowledge and understand both the outward (zahir) and inward (batin) understandings of the Qur'an.
 The Wahhabiyya and their modern day counterparts of the Salafiyya defer only to the outward, exoteric meaning, and believe that there is no inward, metaphorical understanding.
 Interpretation (ta'wil) of the Qur’an has been supported by scholarly consensus throughout the history of Islamic scholarship.
 It has been used to understand or explain the most mystical and difficult passages of the Qur'an.

-Likewise, the rationalist movement, despite its scholarly and philosophical approach, fails to acknowledge, the direct experience the mystical nature of seeking the Face of Allah.
+Likewise, the rationalist movement, despite its scholarly and philosophical approach, fails to acknowledge the direct experience the mystical nature of seeking the Face of Allah.
 They rationalize Qur’anic passages and Prophetic hadith that allude to this to such a speculative degree, that many, like Sirhindi, claim that the Prophet Muhammad's Night Journey did not physically happen, and was merely a dream.
 They defend their point of view by citing numerous ahadith and works of Islamic scholarship that the dreams of the prophets are realities in themselves, and not the imaginative dreams a normal human being experiences.
 In doing this, they have not helped their cause; they have damaged it by discrediting the physical and mystical experience the

 Prophet encountered.
 By doing so, they have refuted the very physical journey of Muhammad that is essential to the mystical perspective inherent in Islam through the example of the Prophet Muhammad.
 By criticizing this element, they have inadvertently denigrated the profound spiritual experience of the very prophet they revere and love.